-- Prepare inventory of the deceased's assets and liabilities as at the date of death, and apply to court for probate (paying probate fees as required). - Obtain court certification which enables the executor to deal with the estate assets.
+- Prepare inventory of the deceased's assets and liabilities as of the date of death and apply to court for probate (paying probate fees or estate administration taxes as required). - Obtain court certification which enables the executor to deal with the estate assets. - If applying for an Estate Certificate in Ontario, prepare and file an Estate Information Return with the Ministry of Finance within 90 days of receiving the Certificate of Appointment of Estate Trustee.